scolecite/mica-gd355/lectures/w4-transformation.md

 rect(50, 0, 20, 20);
 ```

+Also, keep in mind that the parameter `rotate()` function takes is in radians, not degrees.
+For example, if you want to rotate by 90 degrees, you will write `rotate(PI/2)`.
+If the radians are confusing to you, you can first convert to the degrees before rotating as in `rotate( degrees(PI/2) )`.
+It will do the conversion for you.

 ### Rotate from center of shape

+p5.js can only rotate from the origin `(0, 0)`, so it requires a little bit of thinking to rotate shapes from their own center.
 First, think about where to place the shape, and then, translate by that much.
 Draw the shape at the origin `(0, 0)` as that's the only coordinate that p5 canvas can be rotated from.

 ```js
 background(255);